Hisense363/Flood/README.md

 Social Rules:

-1. Referrers may not claim a bonus from transactions in excess capacity of their own
-2. Referrers may not claim a bonus on their referees referral bonuses
-3. Limit of one referrer relationship
-4. Limit of five referee relationships
+1. You must refer to another miner
+2. You may only refer to a miner that has registered a counter
+3. You may not switch referrers

 As an example, Alice refers Bob and Carol.
 Alice submits 20 transactions.
 Bob submits 10.
 Carol submits 30 transactions.

 Alice would receive a total of 26 = 20 from transactions + 2 from Bob (20% of 10 - limited by Bob's total transactions) + 4 from Carol (20% of 20 - limited by Alice's total transaction)
-Bob would receive a total of 12 = 10 from transactions + 2 from Alice (20% of 10 - limited by Bob's total transactions)
-Carol would receive a total of 34 = 30 from transactions + 4 from Alice (20% of 20 - limited by Alice's total transactions)
+Bob would receive a total of 10 from transactions Carol would receive a total of 30 from transactions

-The bonus is given when the referree registers their counter.
-If Carol forgot to register her counter of 30 on the following epoch, Carol would not receive credit for her 30 transactions, nor would Alice receive the bonus of 4.

-Circular referrals are allowed.
-Carol may refer Alice.
-In that case Carol would receive an addition of 4 to her score (20% of 20 - limited by Alice's total transactions)
+By creating a rigid referral mechanism, onboarding someone is truly rewarding as that person is stuck to you unless they create another account.
+They would most likely not want to create another account as they would lose all of their referrals in the process.
+Thereby giving mining accounts a social value from their accumulated referrals.

 ## Tokenomics